jasonhuerta02/SOC-Home-Lab/README.md

 <img src="safeMode.png" alt="Safe Mode" width="350">

 Once in Safe Mode, I opened up Registry Editor and went to HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services to disable these services: Sense, WdBoot, WinDefend, WdNisDrv, WdNisSvc, and WdFilter.
-These are disable by setting the start value to 4.
+These are disabled by setting the start value to 4.

 <img src="regedit.png" alt="regedit" width="350">